Statement From The GP Partners

 Our nursing team have worked extremely hard throughout ensuring that urgent and essential testing, vaccinations and procedures have continued, and our reception team have battled valiantly with the ever changing government guidelines and criteria pushed upon us, with these sometimes altering every 24hrs in the early days.

 We have ensured prescriptions have been available for the local chemists for our 8000 patients,on average more than 200 prescriptions daily.

 Lime Grove became the local COVID hub for ourselves and two additional local practices where very poorly patients with COVID could be assessed and treated in a protected, safe environment, to ensure a local clinical assessment point for Matlock and the surrounding area.

 All of these services continued despite significantly reduced staffing levels due to shielding staff and also when staff themselves became unwell with COVID related illnesses, wavering government guidelines and the unpredictability of the COVID pathway itself.

-Please be reassured that we are doing everything we can to reinstate services, catching up delayed reviews and blood tests, planning for the winter season and a potential second wave, and keeping our surgery and staff COVID secure to ensure it remains a safe place for yourself or your family member to be seen if the need arises.
+Please be reassured that we are doing everything we can to reinstate services, catching up delayed reviews and blood tests, planning for the winter season, and keeping our surgery and staff COVID secure to ensure it remains a safe place for yourself or your family member to be seen if the need arises.

-As we move towards the cooler months, we are all unsure what the immediate future holds in relation to any additional impact of COVID or a second wave.
-We kindly ask for your continued support during this time to ensure we can continue to provide appropriate ongoing care and be here for our patients, should a second wave occur.
+We kindly ask for your continued support during this time to ensure we can continue to provide appropriate ongoing care and be here for our patients, in the weeks and months ahead.